Canon SX70 vs G3X

 It is notable that the G3X has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX70 does not feature such an accessory-socket.

-Both the SX70 and the G3X are recent models that feature in their makers' current product line-up.
+Both the SX70 and the G3X are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the G3X does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon SX70 vs G3X